NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 ~~~~~~~~~~~~~~~~~~~

 Time-based chunking creates chunks based on time intervals.
 One chunk can contain all the observations
-from a single hour, day, week, month etc. In most cases, such chunks will vary in length.
-Specify ``chunk_period``
+from a single hour, day, week, month etc. In most cases, such chunks will vary in the number of
+observations they contain.
+Specify the ``chunk_period``
-argument to get appropriate split.
+argument to get an appropriate split.
 See the example below that chunks data quarterly:

 .. code-block:: python